 Mr. Chavez received the following degrees from New Mexico State University.

 LEMNA J. HUNTER

-Lemna Joseph Hunter was born in southern California in 1964.
-He worked various jobs after high school in the trades and industry before pursuing and engineering degree in 1989.
+Lem Hunter was born in southern California and worked various jobs after high school in the trades and industry before pursuing and engineering degree in 1989.
 Mr. Hunter graduated from the University of New Mexico with a Bachelor’s of Science degree in Mechanical Engineering in 1991, and obtained his Professional Engineering License in the State of New Mexico in 2000.
 In 1993 he founded an engineering consultancy, which has grown into the engineering and manufacturing firm Mechtronic Solutions, Inc. (MSI).

 MSI is a four time Flying 40 award winner, has twice been awarded the Fast Tracker award, and is a Strategic Supplier to Sandia National Labs.
 In 2005, as the CEO of MSI, Mr. Hunter received the Maxie Anderson Small Business Person of the Year award.
 In addition to his work with MSI, Mr. Hunter has participated in four New Mexico based start-ups, including leading the spin-out of Vibrant Corporation from MSI in 2007.
 He lives with his wife of 11 years, is the proud father of three, serves on the Board of the New Mexico Angels, and sits on the St. Charles Borromeo School’s Parent Advisory Council.